 Nordic citizens do not need a residence or employment permit in Finland.
 There are certain conditions, however, for citizens of non-Nordic EU and EEA countries and other countries.
-Find out more about this in the section Right of residence and right to work in Finland.
+Read more in the section Right of residence and right to work in Finland.

 You can find information on employment contracts, collective agreements and other matters related to terms of employment on the page Employees’ rights and obligations in Finland.
 You can find information on the trade unions that monitor employees’ rights on the page Unemployment funds and trade unions in Finland.

 You can look for a job in Finland in advance from abroad or after arriving in Finland.
-Find out more in the section Job hunting in Finland.
+Read more in the section Job hunting in Finland.